SellaRafaeli/giving_profiles/README.md

 4. privacy of donations
 5. Check email parsing

+- org edit: let anyone edit website and facebook page
+- fix for user with no favorite organizations
+- fix database

 - settings page: add featured cause/org
   - choose cause/org from the ones you have already donated to (and haven't already selected) - from the ones you have donated to.
   - be able to order them